Back To Search Results

 Deterrence and Patient Education

-Since this disease is caused by GBCAs exposure in patients with severe renal impairment, optimization of the medical therapy could slow down the progression to end-stage kidney disease, especially after an acute kidney injury.
-Patients with this condition should be informed that there are no proven treatments that could cure the nephrogenic systemic fibrosis (NSF), and the current therapies could only relieve some symptoms.
-However, if the disease progresses and visceral fibrosis develops, medication adherence may improve the patients' quality of life.[29]
+Since this disease is caused by GBCA exposure in patients with severe renal impairment, optimization of renal function is pivotal.
+Patients with this condition should be informed that no proven treatments can cure NSF, and the current therapies can only relieve some symptoms.
+However, if the disease progresses and visceral fibrosis develops, medication adherence may improve patients' quality of life.[7]

-For patients with severe kidney disease, health care providers should discuss and guide patients on the potential risks of GBCAs.
-Providers should discuss the MRI study's risks and benefits over the alternative use of contrast-enhanced computed tomographic (CT) scan, producing a loss of residual renal function and precipitating dialysis initiation.[52][23]
-The use of group 2 GBCAs in patients with stage 4 or 5 chronic kidney disease and those in dialysis may be safer than the use of contrast-enhanced CT scan as the residual kidney function is better protected, associated with a survival benefit.[53]
-Those patients who have received group 1 GBCAs in the past should be more careful as effects can be cumulative.[52]
+For patients with severe kidney disease, healthcare professionals should discuss and guide patients on the potential risks of GBCAs.
+Clinicians should discuss the MRI study's risks and benefits over the alternative use of a contrast-enhanced computed tomography (CT) scan, which can potentially produce a loss of residual renal function and precipitate dialysis initiation.[19][52]
+Group 2 or 3 GBCAs may be safer than a CT scan with intravenous contrast in patients with stage 4 or 5 chronic kidney disease who still have residual function, as the contrast may eliminate the remaining renal function.[53]
+Those patients who have received group 1 GBCAs in the past should be aware of their exposure, as effects can be cumulative.[52]

 Pearls and Other Issues

-• The incidence rate of nephrogenic systemic fibrosis (NSF) is drastically reduced when the regulatory authorities like the FDA, ACR, and the European Society of Urogenital Radiology (ESUR) implemented precautionary guidelines that advise the radiologist to avoid high-risk GBCAs if the patient has severe renal insufficiency.[2]
+• The incidence rate of NSF has been drastically reduced since regulatory authorities like the FDA, American College of Radiology, and the European Society of Urogenital Radiology implemented precautionary guidelines advising radiologists to avoid high-risk GBCAs if the patient has severe renal insufficiency.

 • The lowest possible dose of GBCA to obtain the essential clinical information should be used.

-• A second dose of GBCA should be delayed for several days to a week or avoided if possible.[7][52]
+• Further doses of GBCA should be delayed several days to a week or avoided if possible.

 • The diagnostic benefit of GBCAs in the imaging study must be weighed cautiously against the significant risk of developing this debilitating disease.

-• There is no prophylactic agent that prevents the development of NSF.
+• There is no prophylactic agent that prevents the development of NSF aside from choosing a class 2/3 Gd agent.

-• High-risk GBCAs (group 1) are contraindicated for patients with acute kidney injury or severe chronic kidney disease.
+• High-risk GBCAs (group I) are contraindicated for patients with acute kidney injury or severe chronic kidney disease.

 Enhancing Healthcare Team Outcomes

-The ACR recommends screening patients by identifying risk factors for compromised renal function (age more than 60 years, hypertension, diabetes mellitus, dialysis, kidney surgery, kidney transplant, kidney cancer, or single kidney).
-If the patient presents one of the risk factors, obtaining serum creatinine before GBCA administration is warranted.
-According to the ESUR, patient assessment is based on the type of GBCA used.
+The American College of Radiology recommends screening patients by identifying risk factors for compromised renal function (aged 60 and older, hypertension, diabetes mellitus, dialysis, kidney surgery, kidney transplant, kidney cancer, or single kidney).
+If the patient presents with 1 of the risk factors, obtaining serum creatinine before GBCA administration is warranted.
+According to the European Society of Urogenital Radiology, patient assessment is based on the type of GBCA used.
 If a high-risk GBCA is to be used, serum creatinine and clinical assessment before contrast medium administration must be performed.
-For intermediate and low-risk GBCAs, a questionnaire assessment of the renal function is sufficient.[7]
+For intermediate and low-risk GBCAs, a questionnaire assessment of the renal function is sufficient.

 References